wrenchpilot/gpscripts/README.md

 ### 🔑 `gpupdatepw` - Update Credentials

-Updates the username and/or password stored in the macOS keychain.
-Useful when credentials change or if you need to reconfigure the username.
+Updates the username, password, and/or portal URL stored in the macOS keychain.
+Useful when credentials change or if you need to reconfigure settings.

 **Features:**